 I have struggled to write this post for weeks, rather months, okay, since January 20, 2017.
 Like many sane people, I have difficulty processing much of what has happened in the past 12 months, kind of like processing being hit by a mack truck and dragged for a mile caught in its undercarriage as an afterthought.

-The urge to wax poetic about my struggles with depression and suicidal ideation during the Year of Bizarro is strong, but I am not going to waste my time or yours on useless hand wringing and pointing fingers.
+The urge to wax poetic about my struggles with depression and suicidal ideation during the Year of Bizarro is strong, but I am not going to waste my time or yours on useless hand wringing and pointing fingers, I'll explain this fast so that you can go and relax with your backrest pillow with arms.
 Instead, this is a year in review before packing 2017 away and continuing into the future.
 I'm looking at you, 2018.